 Significance Statement (optional): Up to 120 words.

-Articles: Up to 7500 words (approximately 26 double-spaced pages), including the body text, acknowledgments, and appendixes.
-The word limit does not include the title page, abstract, references, captions, tables, and figures.
+Articles: Up to 7500 words, including the body text, acknowledgments, and appendixes.
+The word limit does not include the title page, abstract, significance statement, data availability statement, references, captions, tables, and figures.
 If a submission exceeds the word limit, the author must provide a justification for the length of the manuscript and request the Chief Editor’s approval of the overage.
 This request may be uploaded in a document with the "Cover Letter" item type or entered in the comment field in the submission system.

 A concise (≤ 250 words) abstract is required at the beginning of each article and, at the discretion of the chief editors, at the beginning of appropriate shorter contributions.
 Authors should summarize their conclusions and methods in the abstract.
 Footnotes, reference citations, and urls or hyperlinks are not permitted.